eonu/fpga/projects/combinational/1-led-switch/README.md

 ## Inputs

 - `switch`: 1-bit input representing the state of the switch.
-  - Should be controlled by a single toggle switch.
+  - Should be controlled by a single slide switch.

 ## Outputs